-In particular, institutions must be able to receive and manage allegations of breach of responsible conduct of research in accordance with at least the minimum requirements of the Fonds.
-This includes the requirement to communicate information to the Fonds concerning an allegation, the investigation process and the final report when the allegation involves a research activity made possible through funding provided by the Fonds.
-Applicants, funding holders, their research team as well as research staff accept that such information will be communicated to the Fonds de recherche du Québec.
+In particular, institutions must be able to receive and manage allegations of breach of responsible conduct of research in accordance with at least the minimum requirements of the FRQ.
+This includes communicating nominative information to the FRQ for the purpose of verifying the existence of funding ties between the FRQ and the researcher or research activities in question.
+When such ties are established, information concerning an allegation and its review process, as well as the final report resulting from this process, must be communicated to the FRQ.
+Applicants, funding holders, their research teams as well as research staff accept that such information will be communicated to the Fonds de recherche du Québec.